 - Career-changers looking for a flexible and interesting career

 - Anyone who proofreads as part of their job but has no formal training

 - Anyone looking to work as a freelance proofreader

-At least 40 hours over 12 months
+At least 40 hours and up to 12 months to complete

 Good grammar is essential for a proofreader.
 We strongly recommend you also work through Grammar at Work.
 This normally costs £60 but if booked at the same time as Basic Proofreading the price is reduced to £30.